blockchain/service-my-wallet-v3/README.md

 $ npm install -g git+https://github.com/blockchain/service-my-wallet-v3.git
 ```

+If you have issues with the installation process, see the troubleshooting section below.

+## Troubleshooting

+If installation fails:

+  * Make sure you have `git` installed.
+To check for `git`, run `git --version`.

+  * Make sure you have `g++` installed, as this is required by `node-gyp`.
+This is a common problem among some linux distributions, or newly created servers.
+To check that it is installed, run `g++ -v`.

+  * If you are getting `EACCESS` or permissions-related errors, it might be necessary to run the install as root, using the `sudo` command.

+Runtime errors:

+  * Seeing `ReferenceError`s during startup is ok, they are fine to ignore.

-If you see an alert message during the install process that says: `To use the Java command line tool you need to install a jdk`, it's possible that you do not have Java installed, which is required by a dependency of the my-wallet-v3 module.
-Not having Java installed during the npm install process could result in the inability to decrypt wallets.
-Download the JDK from [here for Mac](https://support.apple.com/kb/DL1572) or from [java.com](http://java.com).
+  * If you are getting wallet decryption errors despite having correct credentials, then it's possible that you do not have Java installed, which is required by a dependency of the my-wallet-v3 module.
+Not having Java installed during the `npm install` process can result in the inability to decrypt wallets.
+Download the JDK from [here for Mac](https://support.apple.com/kb/DL1572) or by running `apt-get install default-jdk` on debian-based linux systems.

 ## Usage